anzwdev/al-code-outline/README.md

 ### Action images browser

-Extension adds new "AZ AL Dev Tools: Show Action Images" command to the "Command Palette" to load all available action images from active Microsoft AL Language extenstion and show them on a single web view panel.
+Extension adds new "AZ AL Dev Tools: Show Action Images" command to the "Command Palette" to load all available action images from active Microsoft AL Language extension and show them on a single web view panel.

 ![Action images](resources/screen2-actionimages.png)